 The three clinical anesthesia years (CA-1 through CA-3) include training in basic, subspecialty and advanced anesthesia, as well as opportunities to participate in research.
-Rotations vary in length between one and three months.
+Rotations vary in length from one to three months.

 Throughout the CA-1 to CA-3 years, each resident has at least two separate rotations in obstetric anesthesia, pediatric anesthesia, neuroanesthesia and cardiothoracic anesthesia.
 The clinical training progressively challenges the resident's cognitive and technical skills.

 The first and second years of clinical anesthesia training (CA-1 and CA-2) consist of clinical rotations in all basic and subspecialty areas with increasing levels of responsibility as residents gain experience.